LIPS-scheme/lips/README.md

     (load "./lib/R7RS.scm" e))
 ```

-you need to use path to lib files, you can host them yourself or use CDN.
+if you need to use path to lib files, you can host them yourself or use CDN.

 ```
 (let ((e lips.env.__parent__)